-As of March 17, 2021, significant progress on SPX included the registration of SPX, appointment of the board of directors and key personnel, completion of 5,000 square feet of temporary facilities, ordering of key capital equipment for installation and qualification in April-May and receipt of approximately US\$5 million from Sanan IC to cover initial operating and capital expenditures.
+Significant progress on SPX included the registration of SPX, appointment of the board of directors and key personnel, hiring of 23 employees, completion of 5,000 square feet of temporary facilities, ordering of key capital equipment for installation and qualification and receipt of approximately US\$5 million from Sanan IC to cover initial operating and capital expenditures.

 SPX is an independent company, and will be managed as a true joint venture.
-As a result, it will be treated by POET as an investment, using the equity method of accounting.
+As a result, it will be treated by POET as an investment, using the equity method of accounting, once POET has made its IP contribution.
 Although each joint venturer has appointed one member to the Board of Directors of SPX, the company will have its own governance and management structure and will be operated under the laws of the Peoples Republic of China.